lookang/SYPTPython/README.md

 Feel free to customize the code to fit your specific tournament requirements.
 For any issues or improvements, please refer to the  or open an issue.

 ### Acknowledgements
-Credit and thanks to Nic Wong for his original code and help to provide a first version of the python code.
+Credit and thanks to Nic Wong for his original code and help to provide a first working version of the python code.

 Part 2/3